flatironinstitute/CaImAn/README.md

    conda install -c conda-forge tensorflow keras python setup.py build_ext -i
    ```
-   **Python 3 is currently giving issues** when running in parallel mode (dview is not None) because of bugs in Python/ipyparallel/numpy interaction.
-We suggest to stick to 2 until this message disappear.
+   **Python 3 currently has issues** when running in parallel mode (dview is not None) because of bugs in Python/ipyparallel/numpy interaction.
+We suggest sticking to Python 2 until this message disappears.
 If you really want to use it we had some success using conda-forge channel instead of anaconda.
 You can try that if you are desperate.

 * Installation on Linux